ExperTnot/gofile-uploader/README.md

 3. Detailed file tracking information

 This allows you to organize your uploads by categories, with each category corresponding to a folder on GoFile.io.
 When you upload files with the same category name, they'll be stored in the same folder, even across different sessions.

+## File Expiry Tracking

+GoFile uploads expire after a minimum of 14 days.
+This tool helps you keep track of your files' expiry status:

+1. **Expiry Status Display**: When listing files with `-lf`, each file shows one of these status indicators:
+   - "EXPIRED" for files past their expiration date
+   - "EXPIRES SOON (X days)" for files that will expire within 3 days
+   - An exact expiry date (YYYY-MM-DD) for other files

+2. **Sorted Expiry View**: Use `-lf -s expiry` to sort files by their expiration date

+3. **Safe File Management**: Files are only added to the database when fully uploaded.
+Interrupted uploads (via Ctrl+C or errors) are not tracked.

+4. **Database Cleanup**: Use the `-df` option to delete expired file entries from your local database

 ### How It Works